Public Kansas City Auction FAQs

 What type of consignment do you accept?

-Generally: furniture, jewelry, antiques, collectibles, and artwork.
-Specifically: we like to sell quality, antique, and utility furniture as well as tools, gold and silver, military related items (all time periods and countries – we especially buy and sell WWI and WWII material: US, German, Japanese, and other countries; we also buy and sell Vietnam related militaria in the Kansas City area – and are interested in any military relics.), some firearms (pre 1899 manufacture only, will work to sell collections and quality pieces under sale brokered under FFL holder) retro and vintage items, many different types of artwork, vinyl records, old toys (cast iron, tin litho sheet metal, Barbie, pop culture, tv and radio, brewery and distillery related, Americana, bizarre and macabre (within reason), action figures, etc., sports memorabilia, Kansas City and other regional history items – the list goes on and on.
+Generally: Vintage, antiques, collectibles, art, jewelry, coins, vintage toys, and on and on.
+Quality, antique, and utility furniture – especially midcentury modern (MCM furniture and decor) as well as tools, gold and silver, military related items (all time periods and countries – we especially buy and sell WWI and WWII material: US, German, Japanese, and other countries; we also buy and sell Vietnam related militaria in the Kansas City area – and are interested in any military relics.), some firearms (pre 1899 manufacture only, will work to sell collections and quality pieces under sale brokered under FFL holder) retro and vintage items, many different types of artwork, vinyl records, old toys (cast iron, tin litho toys, sheet metal toys, Barbie, pop culture, 1960s toys, 1970s toys, 1980s toys, 1990s toys), tv and radio related items, brewery and distillery related, Americana, bizarre and macabre (within reason), action figures, etc., sports memorabilia, Kansas City history and other regional history items – the list goes on and on.
 We do have an appreciation for items often overlooked by other Kansas City auction and estate sale companies – unique items catch our eye, and we are often able to relay the quality of such items to our bidders.
 Again, call 816.960.4664 to discuss.

 What do you not accept?